zackJKnight/havent-a-clue/README.md

   - to learn: when the onChange of an element effects the style of that element, how to we let the parent set the style? first guess is to look at syled components.
 - state... in react state is or should be immutable.
 Do not modify the value of a variable directly.
 Use the useState Hook instead.
 - when using useState, trust in the object spread.. making a temp object and passing it in did not modify the object in the parent.
 I may revisit the 'why' but not until it stops me.
 - a list item in a jsx/tsx needs a key (see the PickCards component).
-I've learned this a few times at work, but I see how breadth of responsibility leaves me with gaps in retention.
+I've learned this a few times at work.
 - When you need a Link to use a value that will change, you can instead create an onClick for the Button and handle nav in the function with useHistory.push.
+- Using back and forward browser buttons doesn't show snapshots of the game state.
+It shows the current game state.
+Might disable browser nav or implement game state snapshots.